-Our findings demonstrate the many ways modern advances in AI meaningfully change privacy risks relative to Solove's widely cited taxonomy of privacy [116].
+Our findings demonstrate the many ways modern advances in AI meaningfully change privacy risks relative to how we conceived of privacy risks prior to these advances, as captured by Solove's widely cited taxonomy of privacy [126].
 Across the 321 AI privacy incidents we analyzed, roughly 7% of the cases did not involve privacy risks that were created or exacerbated by AI.
 For example, we encountered instances where a product that happened to include AI was subject to a data breach in which users' personal data was compromised [7].
 Nevertheless, in approximately 93% of the cases we analyzed, the unique capabilities and data requirements of the AI technologies involved in the incident either created a new type of privacy risk, or exacerbated a known risk.

 We found that the unique capabilities of AI create new types of privacy risks.
-For example, AI creates new data processing risks in its ability to identify the activity of individuals even with low-quality data, and in its ability to forecast future outcomes.
+For example, AI creates new data processing risks in its ability to identify the activity of individuals even with lowquality data, and in its ability to forecast future outcomes.
 AI creates a new category of phrenology/physiognomy risks by enabling the creation of spurious classifiers correlating physical attributes with social, emotional, and personality traits.
 AI creates new types of data dissemination risks in its ability to generate human-like media, e.g., by generating a realistic fake video of an individual.
 We also found that the data requirements of AI exacerbate privacy risks we have grappled with for decades.
-For example, AI technologies can lead to more severe surveillance regarding scale and ubiquity; exacerbate secondary use, exclusion, insecurity, disclosure, and increased accessibility risks in the processing and disseminating of personal data; and intrude upon people's personal space at a larger scale and with greater pervasiveness than ever before.
+For example, AI technologies can lead to more pervasive, larger scale surveillance than before; exacerbate secondary use, exclusion, insecurity, disclosure, and increased accessibility risks in the processing and disseminating of personal data; and, increase the ways in which computing can intrude upon people's personal space.

-Equipped with the knowledge of how AI has changed privacy risks, we first discuss risks documented by Solove's original taxonomy [116] for which we did not find matching incidents in our incident database.
+Equipped with the knowledge of how AI has changed privacy risks, we first discuss how the current AI/ML methods fall short and only address a subset of the AI privacy risks identified in our taxonomy (Section 5.1).
+Then, we present our taxonomy as a living structure that can be expanded with risks documented by Solove's original taxonomy [126] in cases where we did not find matching incidents in our incident database (Section 5.2).
 In theory, future advances in and/or the use of AI may entail risks in these categories, so it is worth discussing them as privacy risks that AI may change in the future.
-We then next discuss a number of ways we expect this taxonomy might be useful for both future research and practice.
+Moreover, we discuss a number of ways we expect this taxonomy might be useful for both future research and practice (Sections 5.1.1 and 5.2.1).